ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 make API calls.

-In order to ensure your node is well-connected, make sure that your node can receive and send TCP traffic on the staking port (`9651` by default) and that you started your node with config flag `--public-ip=[YOUR NODE'S PUBLIC IP HERE]`.
+In order to ensure your node is well-connected, make sure that your node can receive and send TCP traffic on the staking port (`9651` by default) and your node has a public IP address(it's optional to set --public-ip=[YOUR NODE'S PUBLIC IP HERE] when executing the AvalancheGo binary, as by default, the node will attempt to perform NAT traversal to get the node's IP according to its router).
 Failing to do either of these may jeopardize your staking reward.

 ## Add a Validator with Avalanche Wallet